Planning to go to Lisbon in winter? This article has got you covered.

 Christmas in Lisbon

 If you go to Lisbon during winter, chances are you will be there just in time for the festive season!
 Lisbon’s nightlife takes on a special glow at this time of year, with colorful Christmas lights throughout the historic center and on its main squares and avenues.

 Just so you have an idea, there are about 2 million LED bulbs scattered around the city.
 Besides the special illumination, throughout December you can experience the magic of the Christmas markets.

-The most famous one in Lisbon is by far the Wonderland Christmas Market at the Eduardo VII Park.
+The most famous one in Lisbon is by far the Wonderland Christmas Market at Eduardo VII Park.
 It is an enchanting place for the whole family, full of fun for children and many attractions, such as a carousel, a Ferris wheel, and even an ice rink.

-Since it is a fair, there are many stalls with typical handicrafts and Christmas foods, including the traditional Bolo Rei.
+Since it is a Fair, there are many stalls with typical handicrafts and Christmas foods, including the traditional Bolo Rei.
 And, of course, the Christmas Village, which is an enclosure for the little ones to visit Santa Claus.
 A full plate for kids and adults alike!